We researched and tested 7 running shoes and found the Brooks Adrenaline GTS 22 to be the best running shoes for ankle support.

 - Good traction on trail and road

-- Outsole grip is not too good on wet
+- Outsole grip not to good in wet

 - Limited outsole protection